costabatista-dev/simitrieve/README.md

 # Simitrieve
-This is a repository to develop a programm to my undergraduated thesis
+This is a repository to develop a program to my undergraduated thesis